aws/aws-cdk-go/awscdk/awsec2/README.md

 specified](https://docs.aws.amazon.com/cdk/latest/guide/environments.html) on
 the Stack, the CLI will [look up the existing Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#using-regions-availability-zones-describe) and get an accurate count.
+The result of this operation will be written to a file called `cdk.context.json`.
+You must commit this file to source control so that the lookup values are available in non-privileged environments such as CI build steps, and to ensure your template builds are repeatable.

 If region and account are not specified, the stack could be deployed anywhere and it will have to make a safe choice, limiting itself to 2 Availability Zones.

 Therefore, to get the VPC to spread over 3 or more availability zones, you must specify the environment where the stack will be deployed.

-You can gain full control over the availability zones selection strategy by overriding the Stack's [`get availabilityZones()`](https://github.com/aws/aws-cdk/blob/master/packages/@aws-cdk/core/lib/stack.ts) method:
+You can gain full control over the availability zones selection strategy by overriding the Stack's [`get availabilityZones()`](https://github.com/aws/aws-cdk/blob/main/packages/@aws-cdk/core/lib/stack.ts) method:

 ```text
 // This example is only available in TypeScript